1 9 7 2- 1 9 7 5 (USA)

 They also taught him the martial art of Kung Fu.
 By challenging him to “Snatch the pebble” time and time again, Kan instructs Caine in the self-awareness and concentration needed to achieve any goal in life.
 “When you snatch the pebble from my hand,” Kan would say, “then it will be time for you to leave.”

-That time comes when Caine kills a member of the Chinese royal family in self-defence and is forced to travel to the 1870s American west with a price on his head.
+That time comes when Caine kills a member of the Chinese royal family in self-defence and is forced to travel to the 1870s American Frontier with a price on his head.

 Once in the US, Caine begins to search for his lost half-brother Danny, who is wandering the Western countryside.